by chelsea schuyler

 Hydrogen Peroxide in Your Immune System

-When you get cut, your body’s hydrogen peroxide comes to the wound, signaling white blood cells, which come an average of 17 minutes later.
+When you get cut, your body’s hydrogen peroxide comes to the wound, signaling white blood cells, which come an average of 17 minutes later as the major backup that saves the day.
+If hydrogen peroxide is Jon Snow’s army, white blood cells are Sansa’s knights in the Battle of the Bastards.

-While hydrogen peroxide can do some damage, white blood cells spew out a medley of destroyers, including hydrogen peroxide, but lots of other stuff too.
-It’s basically a weapons upgrade from the default gun to the flamethrower in Contra, Call of Duty, and every other video game since…video games.
+While hydrogen peroxide can do some damage, white blood cells spew out a medley of destroyers, including more hydrogen peroxide, but lots of other stuff too.
+It’s basically a weapons upgrade from the default gun to the flamethrower in, well, all video games.

 Take away a body’s hydrogen peroxide, and you don’t get the white blood cell upgrade (this discovery was a big deal – scientists figured it out by nicking zebrafish tails and gathering round to see what happened).